Essential Basics Explained

 Historically, changes to the California workers’ compensation system were positive, in that they added protections for workers; like consideration of an injured workers ability to compete in the labor market.
 More recently though, policy changes have centered on service delivery and cost-reduction; like the addition of Medicare Geographic Price Indices to account for the differences in costs for practitioners from place to place in the state.
 Overall, the system helps protect employers and employees alike from hardship and volatility in the unfortunate circumstance of worker injury.

-DaisyBill Mailing List
+daisyBill Mailing List

-Stay up-to-date by subscribing to DaisyBill’s email list.
+Stay up-to-date by subscribing to daisyBill’s email list.

 SIGN UP FOR EMAILS